-- 5.1 Biosecurity areas must be separate from other operations within the AA sites.
-This can be achieved by department-approved methods.
-Examples of how biosecurity area separation can be defined in a particular AA class include isolation from main thoroughfares with yellow lines, structural separation, a lockable room or building, a person-proof security fence, separate benches or similar structures.
-Examples of how storage separation can be achieved in a particular AA class include cupboards, cool rooms, refrigerators and freezers.
-Note: Methods listed above are not applicable to all AA classes.
-The use of a method must be approved by the department.
-5.2 For an AA class 5 to achieve the processory separation of work and goods, it may be - 5.2 For an AA class 5 to achieve the necessary separation of work and goods, it may be necessary to have cool rooms, refrigerators, freezers or other storage units located outside the area where the work is undertaken.
-Where this is necessary, the AA site will need to have more than one biosecurity area. - 5.3 For BC1 AA sites this additional biosecurity storage area may be located outside the designated facility but must be within the one physical site.
-To be within one physical site the facility must be within the same common boundary as the approved storage area and must be approved under the one organisation or company. - 5.4 Where material subject to biosecurity control is stored outside the designated facility a transfer procedure (as per 8.4) must be in place to ensure the safe movement of goods subject to biosecurity control.

-Biosecurity storage areas which are located outside the building that houses the facility must be a fully enclosable space contained within walls, doors, windows, floors and ceilings.
-Doors and windows must be lockable and secure. - 5.5 For BC2 AA sites the additional biosecurity area must be located within the building that houses the facility and where practical must be lockable.
-Movement procedures must be applied as per 8.4. - 5.6 In a class 5 AA site, where a biosecurity area is outside or separate to the area where the work is undertaken, the type of biosecurity area (such as a refrigerator or freezer) must be stated on the scale drawing. - The separation of work and goods (for example, in separate outside storage areas) is not applicable to BC3 (BC3 facilities may only have the autoclave outside the immediate facility but within the building) or BC4 facilities which must operate as a closed entity. - 5.7 The AA site must be managed to ensure that effective separation is maintained between cleared imported goods, domestic goods, imported goods awaiting release from biosecurity control, and,in the case of department-approved dual import and export AA sites, export goods.
-BIP must also recognise that specific Import Permit conditions and inspection procedures for some commodities may apply in addition to these requirements.
+- 5.1 Biosecurity areas must be separate from other operations within the AA site.
+This can be achieved in a number of department-approved methods.
+Examples of how biosecurity area separation can be achieved include isolation from main thoroughfares with yellow lines, structural separation, a lockable room or building, a person-proof security fence, separate benches or similar structures.
+Examples of how storage separation can be achieved in a particular AA site class include cupboards, cool rooms, refrigerators, and freezers. - 5.2 To achieve the necessary separation of work and goods, it may be necessary to have cool rooms, refrigerators, freezers or other storage units located outside the area where the work is undertaken.
+Where this is necessary, the AA site will need to have more than one biosecurity area. - 5.3 This additional biosecurity storage area may be located outside the designated facility but must be within the one physical site.
+To be within one physical site the facility must be within the same common boundary as the approved storage area and must be approved under the one organisation or company. - 5.4 Where material subject to biosecurity control is stored outside the designated AA site a transfer procedure (as per 11.1 point 3) must be in place to ensure the safe movement of goods subject to biosecurity control. - 5.5 Biosecurity storage areas which are located outside the building that houses the facility must be a fully enclosable space contained within walls, doors, windows, floors and ceilings.
+Doors and windows must be lockable and secure. - 5.6 For BC2 facility, the additional biosecurity area must be located within the building that houses the facility and where practical must be lockable.
+Movement procedures must be applied as per 11.1 point 3. - 5.7 Where a biosecurity area is outside or separate to the area where the work is undertaken, the type of biosecurity area (such as refrigerator or freezer) must be stated on the scale drawing. - 5.8 The separation of work and goods (such as separate outside storage areas) is not applicable to BC3 (BC3 facilities may only have the autoclave outside the immediate facility but within the building) or BC4 facilities which must operate as a closed entity. - 5.9 The AA site must be managed to ensure that effective separation is maintained between cleared imported goods, domestic goods, imported goods awaiting release from biosecurity control, and, in the case of a department-approved dual import and export AA site, export goods. - 5.10 Import Permit conditions and inspection procedures for some commodities may also apply in addition to these requirements.